- SNF New Media Lab

 Odysseas online language tutor

 The Odysseas online language tutor is an interactive learning program designed to teach the Greek language and culture on the Internet using electronic learning principles and advanced user interface technology.
 The tutor is designed to emulate how an actual personal tutor would instruct a student.
 It provides several examples and no-risk quizzes so that students are familiar with the exam format ahead of time.
 After each exam the student receives customized feedback based on his/her performance.
 Odysseas also tracks the progress of students through several exams to ensure that they are making steady progress.
 The tutor has now taught Greek to thousands of students throughout North America and China, and has been recognized as a pioneer of online language instruction.
-Download the app from the Apple app store.

 The Greeks: from Agamemnon to Alexander

 The SNF New Media Lab partnered with the Hellenic Ministry of Culture and Sports, the National Geographic Museum in Washington, D.C., the Field Museum in Chicago, the Canadian Museum of History in Gatineau, Canada, and Pointe-à-Callière Montréal Archeology and History Complex in Montréal, Canada to bring a once-in-a-lifetime exhibition of Greek history and culture to North American audiences.
 The exhibition featured artifacts from 22 Greek national museums, covering over 5,000 years of history, many of which had never before left the country.
 The Lab contributed a free mobile app, available for iOS, with interactive timelines, augmented reality, social media integration, and exclusive content developed by the National Geographic Society.